 Abas appeared with a bowl of bean sprouts.
 “Aunty, food is ready.”

-“Bring another one for my friend.”
-Editi said as she began to spoon the food in her mouth immediately.
+“Bring another one for my friend,” Editi said as she began to spoon the food into her mouth immediately.
 Not long, Abas appeared with another bowl of salad and handed it carefully to Nneoma.

 “What’s this?”
-Nneoma asked, looking disgustedly at the bowl.
+Nneoma asked, looking at the bowl in disgust.

 “What is what?”